abindent/Python-Utility-Bot/README.md

 # 🤖 Nextcord Bot Template
 A simple template for building a beautiful discord bot with nextcord.Here I have also implemented the buttons and select menus along with slash commands.
-This project is under prgress so you have to wait for some time to get your wanted features.
+This project is under progress so you have to wait for some time to get your wanted features.

 ## 💻 Features
 1. Added MongoDB databse for saving bot data (eg:- bot prefix).